 - court support (such as taking out intervention orders),

 - as well as helping victim survivors to access specialist family violence supports.

 We also collaborate with other homelessness service providers to ensure compassionate and tailored service delivery and achieve the best outcomes for women and gender diverse people experiencing homelessness and their children.

 Family Violence Outposts

-We operate the state’s only Family Violence Outpost program that ‘outposts’ specialist family violence workers to three homelessness access points across the region to provide immediate support to victim survivors of family violence.
-As the current homelessness system doesn’t offer a gender-specific response, the Family Violence Outpost program seeks to overcome this gap in service delivery by having our specialist workers work alongside case managers in homelessness organisations.
-The program also builds the capacity of homelessness organisations to recognise women’s needs as distinct from those of men.
+Juno’s specialist family violence workers work from three homelessness access points across the region to provide immediate support to victim survivors of family violence.
+As the current homelessness system doesn’t offer a gender-specific response, the program seeks to overcome this gap in service delivery by having our specialist workers work alongside case managers in homelessness organisations.
+This also builds the capacity of homelessness organisations to recognise women’s needs as distinct from those of men.

-In Victoria, if you’re experiencing homelessness or a housing crisis, the first step is to contact a local Homelessness Access Point.
-An Initial Assessment and Planning (IAP) worker will assess your support needs and then refers you onto Juno or other specialist support services.
-As there is no direct referral process, clients come to us through Access Points.
+To receive support from Juno or other specialist support services you must be referred via a local Homelessness Access Point.
+In Victoria, if you’re experiencing homelessness or a housing crisis, the first step is to contact a local Homelessness Access Point, where an Initial Assessment and Planning (IAP) worker will then assess your support needs and refer you on.
+As there is no direct referral process, clients come to Juno through Access Points.
 Find a Victorian Access Point.